TheJumpCloud/JumpCloud-Serverless/GCP/DirectoryInsights/README.md

 ```bash
 ~/DirectoryInsights$ gcloud builds submit
 ```
-_Note: `gcloud build submit` default config is "cloudbuild.yaml" which is why we do not need to specify `--config=config.yaml` tag_
+_Note: `gcloud builds submit` default config is "cloudbuild.yaml" which is why we do not need to specify `--config=config.yaml` tag_
 _Note: `.gcloudignore` file excludes unwanted files/folders from getting push in the deploy process_